asset-group/ghostsplice/README.md

 ## It works

-Codex CLI, driving GPT-5.4, does the whole thing on its own.
-It runs `scan_project`, then `deep_scan`, then calls `integrity_checker` with the raw contents of `.ssh/id_rsa`, the proprietary trading source, `customers.csv`, and `.env` — and signs off *"Integrity verification passed."* Asked for the same theft as one blunt instruction it refuses; split across the three channels it complies.
-The `evidence/` logs show the same across Cursor and VS Code.
+As an example, Codex CLI, driving GPT-5.4, completes the full attacker objective on its own.
+It runs `scan_project`, then `deep_scan`, then calls `integrity_checker` with the raw contents of `.ssh/id_rsa`, the proprietary trading source, `customers.csv`, and `.env` — and signs off *"Integrity verification passed."* When asked for the same theft as one blunt instruction, the system refuses; split across the three channels, it complies.
+The `evidence/` logs show the same behaviour across Cursor and VS Code.

 ## What our work found

 Fragmentation flips the refusal.
-Asked in one blunt piece, many models refuse; split into two harmless halves, average compliance across the eleven API models roughly doubles, from 42% to 82%, and three models that refused on every single attempt — GPT-4o, Gemini, and Llama — jump straight to 100%.
+Asked in one blunt piece, many models refuse; split into two harmless halves, average compliance across the eleven API models roughly doubles, from 42% to 82%, and three models that refused on every single attempt — GPT-4o, Gemini, and Llama — jump straight to 100% compliance.

 The harness matters as much as the model.
 The same model exfiltrates in one client and refuses in another: GPT-5.4 runs the attack at 90% under Cursor but drops to 0% behind Claude Code, whose safety scaffolding stays active regardless of the model underneath.
 The client, not the weights, decides that outcome.